It’s the worst-kept secret in cruising.

 To help you out, we’ve rounded up some of our favorite tips to help you drink without breaking the bank…

 Remember when you were in your college days and you used to do the math to figure out how much alcohol you were getting for your dollar?
 You want to get back in that mode on the ship to save bucks on cruise ship drinking.

-Maybe it means upgrading the size of your beer for just a couple of bucks — but getting a lot more to drink.
-Or you can decide to go for a cocktail with more booze that cost the same (or less) than a less-alcoholic drink.
+Maybe it means upgrading the size of your drink for just a couple of bucks — but getting a lot more to drink.
+Or you can decide to go for a cocktail with more booze that costs the same as a less-alcoholic drink.

-No matter how you slice it, be on the lookout for ways to increase your alcohol without having to pay more for a second drink.
+No matter how you slice it, be on the lookout for ways to increase what you get without having to pay more for a second drink.

 2. Sneak booze aboard

 Some people get offended when we suggest sneaking your favorite drink on board, and it is decidedly against the rules.
 That said, we are all adults.
 If you want to risk getting caught bringing your favorite drink aboard, we won’t stop you.

 These days there are tons of tutorials on YouTube about how to smuggle booze on the cruise ships.
 In about 15 minutes you can have everything you need to know to try your luck.

 Keep in mind that the cruise lines are strict about trying to sneak on contraband.
 If you are caught, you could get in trouble.
 At the very least they will confiscate the alcohol.
 Still, there is no better way to drink on a budget than to bring it from home.